 - It activates our creativity and intuitions, which takes us out of our controlling mind

 Accessing your own inner world freely is intensely powerful but most people are afraid of the depths of it and for good reason.
 Opening fully into it can be overwhelming and there’s a huge amount of darkness in the collective conscious that most people are afraid of.
-Using imagery as a doorway in is a way to safely open to this way of being and experiencing the world.
+Using imagery as a doorway is a way to safely open to this way of being and experiencing the world.

 Depth, emotions, creativity, intuition, connection and curiosity are the doorways into this type of awakening.
 We are awakening our humanity, removing the resistance we feel to parts of ourselves and allowing them to move more freely in us.
-This is the best way to open up to the emptiness, or the nebulosity of reality.
+This is the best way to open up to the nebulosity of reality.

 This is not a space that we can think our way into to, we have to feel our way into it and symbolism and imagery is the perfect conduit for evoking those feelings in us.